-In this type out of four nuclei formed, on nucleus remains towards the micropyle, and the rest three at the chalazal end.
-The chalazal nuclei fused together and form
+In this type, out of four nuclei formed, one nucleus remains toward the micropyle, and the rest three at the chalazal end.
+The chalazal nuclei fuse together and form a 2n nucleus.

-2n nucleus.
 Both the cells thus undergo one mitotic division and again form a tetrasporic stage.
 Out of four nuclei, two remain at each pole.
 All the nuclei then undergo mitotic division and again form a tetrasporic stage.
-Out of four nuclei two remain at each pole.
+Out of four nuclei, two remain at each pole.
+All the nuclei then undergo mitotic division and again form a tetrasporic stage.
+Out of four nuclei, two remain at each pole.
 All the nuclei then undergo mitotic division and form eight nuclei.
-Out of four haploid nuclei at the micropyle, one egg and two synergids are formed, those remain at the micropyle end; three triploid nuclei at the chalazal end and one from each pole remain at the centre (one haploid and the other one triploid).
-This type is found in Fritillaria, Tulipa and some other members of Liliaceae
+Out of four haploid nuclei at the micropyle, one egg and two synergids are formed, those remain at the micropyle end; three triploid nuclei are formed at the chalazal end and one from each pole remains at the centre (one haploid and the other one triploid).
+This type is found in Fritillaria, Tulipa and some other members of Liliaceae.